UK & International Dementia Support Hub

 πŸŽ“ Free for all caregivers

-Developed by PMH's specialist nurse consultants with decades of frontline dementia experience, this practical course gives caregivers the knowledge and confidence to provide compassionate, person-centred care.
+Developed by PMH's specialist dementia nurse consultant with decades of frontline dementia experience, this practical course gives caregivers the knowledge and confidence to provide compassionate, person-led care.

 ⏱